RenchTG/CTF-writeups/HSCTF_10/1125899906842622/writeup.md

 # Recon:

 To begin we are given a very brief python script.
-I will just send it in its entirety as it is so brief.
+Here it is in its entirety.

 ```python
 a = int(input())